-Parkinson's medication will probably be prescribed as soon as you are diagnosed with the condition and usually, various types of Parkinson's medication will be needed for the rest of your life.
+Medication will probably be prescribed as soon as you are diagnosed with Parkinson's and usually, you will need to take various Parkinson's medication for the rest of your life.
 Today, the symptoms of the condition can be very effectively relieved and through medication, the dopamine deficiency in the brain can be controlled.

 Do I need to take medication?
 How and when should I take it?

 In the beginning, a single medication or a combination of different medications can be used with medical treatment being started in low doses and increased gradually.
-Medication is always individual and can vary greatly between people and therefore, medical treatment requires follow-up by a physician with a good knowledge of the condition.
+Medication is always individual and can vary greatly between people.
+Therefore, medical treatment requires follow-up by a physician with a good knowledge of the condition.

-Some people find that combining medication with conventional therapies such as physiotherapy, occupational therapy and speech and language therapy as well as complementary therapies such as aromatherapy, reflexology, yoga, tai chi and surgical treatments is helpful.
-But if you are considering these therapies it’s always advisable to discuss with your doctor first.
+Some people find that combining medication with conventional therapies such as physiotherapy, occupational therapy and speech and language therapy, as well as surgical treatments or complementary therapies such as aromatherapy, reflexology, yoga, tai chi is helpful.
+But if you are considering these therapies it is always advisable to discuss with your doctor first.

 It’s also worth remembering that as well as the above treatments, changes in your lifestyle can also keep you in good health.

 What types of Parkinson's medication are there and how do they work?

 There are several different types of anti-Parkinson’s medication and they work in different ways to:

 - increase the amount of dopamine that reaches the brain

 - stimulate the parts of the brain where dopamine works, or to block the action of other chemicals or enzymes that affect dopamine and reduce its effect.